argonne-lcf/user-guides/docs/polaris/applications-and-libraries/libraries/spack-pe.md

 the user environment.

-Users should depend on libraries in the Spack PE over libraries on the system when possible, as system libraries may change without warning.
+Users should depend on libraries in the Spack PE over libraries on the system when possible, as system libraries may slightly differ between compute nodes and login nodes.

 ALCF's Spack PE is a Spack-managed software stack which provides various build tools, utilities, and libraries.
 It consists of a base stack (`spack-pe-base`)